Zenkoku Jiren: Establishment

 In the federation's four-point programme, adopted by the conference, it advocated for: the unity of industrial workers and tenant farmers in class conflict against the ruling class; a focus on industrial action rather than politics; a decentralised economy based on a federation of industries, as opposed to authoritarian centralisation; and proletarian internationalism as a means to counter imperialism and expansionism.
 Its ultimate aim was to establish a free association of producers.
 The programme drew inspiration from the 1906 Charter of Amiens, in which the French General Confederation of Labour (CGT) had declared its commitment to class conflict and rejection of politics.

 The programme also came with a code of conduct, which emphasised that unions affiliated with Zenkoku Jiren would be operationally autonomous and free to manage their own affairs as they saw fit.
 This clause proved attractive to many unions, causing Zenkoku Jiren to see an immediate surge in affiliations.
 Among the new members were: employees of Hitachi; unions in Niigata and Asahikawa; and unions in the Tokyo newspaper and gas industries.
 As Zenkoku Jiren established a strong presence in large factories and industrial centres, it formed several new industrial unions, including national federations of printers and metalworkers.
-Zenkoku Jiren also attracted a number of members of Kokuren, an anarchist political organisation, and the relationship between the two took a similar shape to the Confederación Nacional del Trabajo (CNT) and the Iberian Anarchist Federation (FAI) in Spain.
+Zenkoku Jiren also attracted a number of members of Kokuren, an anarchist political organisation, and the relationship between the two took a similar shape to the National Confederation of Labour (CNT) and the Iberian Anarchist Federation (FAI) in Spain.
 Militants of the Kokuren gained a reputation as the most "battle-hardened" of Zenkoku Jiren members and formed a militant minority within it.
-Before the end of 1926, Zenkoku Jiren counted over 15,000 members.
+Before the end of 1926, Zenkoku Jiren claimed to have over 15,000 members.